Post-hospital home care support after discharge in Charleston

 Discharge Day Support

-A caregiver can help the first day home feel less overwhelming by supporting meals, settling in, light household tasks, and routine setup.
+A caregiver helps the first day home feel less overwhelming by supporting meals, settling in, light household tasks, and routine setup.

 Meal, Mobility, and Hygiene Routines

-After a hospital or rehab stay, basic routines can require more time and support.
-Caregivers can help with non-medical daily tasks that make home life easier.
+After a hospital or rehab stay, basic routines require more time and support.
+Caregivers help with non-medical daily tasks that make home life easier.

 Appointment and Errand Support